-In states like Maharashtra or Gujarat where there is a charity commissioner, at least three founders are required to form a trust.
+In states like Maharashtra or Gujarat where there is a Charity Commissioner, at least One Settlor and three founder trustees are required to form a trust.
 In other states, two would suffice.
-In addition to being majority age, a trustee must be competent to contract, which requires that he or she be "of sound mind" and "not disqualified from contracting by any law to which he/she is subject."
+In addition to being of majority age, a trustee must be competent to contract, which requires that he or she be "of sound mind" and "not disqualified from contracting by any law to which he/she is subject."